Stefa1994/SigMaNet/README.md

 2. Python 3.8.10
 3. CUDA 10.2
 4. Torch 1.11.0 (with CUDA 10.2)
-5. Pytorch Geometric Signed Directed (https://github.com/SherylHYX/pytorch_geometric_signed_directed)
+5. Pytorch Geometric Signed Directed [GitHub Pages](https://github.com/SherylHYX/pytorch_geometric_signed_directed)

 ## Repository structure

+The repository contains two folders:
+- **data** contains the syntactic graphs in *synthetic* and the WikiRfa dataset in *wikirfa*
+- **src** contains all the model implementations used epr to run the experiments